openstack/swift/doc/source/development_auth.rst

 '.' as that is reserved for internal Swift use (such as the .r for referrer designations as you'll see later).

-Example Authentication with Swauth:
+Example Authentication with TestAuth:

-    * Token AUTH_tkabcd is given to the Swauth middleware in a request's X-Auth-Token header.
+    * Token AUTH_tkabcd is given to the TestAuth middleware in a request's X-Auth-Token header.
-    * The Swauth middleware validates the token AUTH_tkabcd and discovers it matches the "tester" user within the "test" account for the storage account "AUTH_storage_xyz".
+    * The TestAuth middleware validates the token AUTH_tkabcd and discovers it matches the "tester" user within the "test" account for the storage account "AUTH_storage_xyz".
-    * The Swauth server sets the REMOTE_USER to "test:tester,test,AUTH_storage_xyz"
+    * The TestAuth middleware sets the REMOTE_USER to "test:tester,test,AUTH_storage_xyz"
     * Now this user will have full access (via authorization procedures later) to the AUTH_storage_xyz Swift storage account and access to containers in